-Help within the application includes information such as pop-up windows, ScreenTips, and messages that appear on the ArcGIS Pro user interface.
+Help within the application includes a Help tab on the ribbon as well as pop-up windows, ScreenTips, and messages that appear on the ArcGIS Pro user interface.

 ArcGIS Pro also has a Command Search capability that helps you find tools and relevant help topics.